cirosantilli/cirosantilli.github.io/x86-paging.md

 Now if `00003` needs to be translated again, hardware first looks up the TLB and finds out its address with a single RAM access `00003 --> 00005`.

-Of course, `00000` is not on the TLB since no valid entry contain `00000` as a key.
+Of course, `00000` is not on the TLB since no valid entry contains `00000` as a key.

 ### Replacement policy